Manuel de la Pila Iglesias: Accolades

 He awarded the Order of the Knights of Saint Gregory by Pope Pius XI.

 On 15 November 1930, Pope Pius XI knighted Pila into the Order of Saint Gregory for his excellence in science, medicine, and religious matters.

 Death

 Pila Iglesis died on October 5, 1950, in an automobile accident in Cayey, Puerto Rico, as he returned from a meeting of the Puerto Rico Medical Association.
 His was buried at Cementerio Catolico San Vicente de Paul in Ponce.

 Legacy

 The clinic he founded in Ponce, now a major medical center in that city, still carries his name, Hospital Metropolitano Dr. Pila.
 There is also a high school in Ponce named after Pila.
 Escuela Superior Dr. Pila opened on 17 September 1954.
-In addition, also in Ponce, there is a public housing development named to his memory, Residencial Dr. Pila.
+Also in Ponce, there is a public housing development named to his memory, Residencial Dr. Pila.
 He is also recognized for his contributions to medicine at the Ponce Park for the Illustrious Ponce Citizens.